w3c/wcag3/guidelines/groups/error-handling/correct-errors/error-suggestions-provided.md

 :::tests
 <b>Procedure</b>
-1. Review all error messages.
+For each error message:
-2. Verify that the error messages include suggestions for how to fix the error.
+1. Verify that the error messages include suggestions for how to fix the error.

 <b>Expected results</b>
-* #2 is true
+* #1 is true
 :::